Cathedral of Mérida, Yucatán: History

-The cathedral was built on the site of Mayan ruins T'ho.

-The cathedral of Mérida, seat of the bishopric of Yucatán, was the first cathedral to be finished on the mainland of the Americas, and the only one (with the exception of Santo Domingo de Guzman on the island of Hispaniola) to be entirely built during the 16th century.
-It is a unique monument with clear antecedents in Andalucia.
+Construction of the cathedral of Mérida began in 1561, and it was completed in 1598.
+It was the second cathedral to be completed in the Americas (the Cathedral of Santo Domingo, completed in 1550, was the first).
+It is a unique monument with clear antecedents in Andalusia.
+The seat of the bishopric of Yucatán, the cathedral was built on the site of Mayan ruins T'ho.

 The bishopric of Yucatán had an uncertain start.
 The Yucatán peninsula was explored by Francisco Hernandez de Córdoba and Juan de Grijalva on behalf of Diego Velazquez de Cuellar, the adelantado of Cuba, in 1517 and 1518.
 The creation of a diocese in the recently discovered country was urged by Velazquez, who presumed to have jurisdiction over the region and hoped to colonize it.
 An episcopal see known as "Carolense" was indeed created by Pope Leo X in 1519 (later renamed "Our Lady of Remedies" by Clement VII).
 But said diocese was not implemented in the territory of Yucatán but in that of Tlaxcala instead and later on was moved to Puebla.
 It cannot therefore be considered the predecessor of the diocese of Yucatán.

 The diocese of Yucatán proper, named "Yucatan and Cozumel," was created by Pius IV in 1561.
 St. Ildephonsus of Toledo was invoked as the patron.
 Two prelates for the new see were nominated in succession by the Spanish Crown but neither could be consecrated for entirely accidental reasons.
 A third candidate, fray Francisco Toral, was eventually consecrated and took possession on August 14, 1562.
 He was the first of a long line of bishops, later archbishops, of Yucatán.

 The system of vaulting used throughout the building was based on the ideas of Andres de Vandelvira, first applied to the building of the cathedral of Jaen.
 Indeed, there is every possibility that Vandelvira's schemes were brought to the Mérida project by the first bishop of Yucatán, fray Francisco Toral, who hailed from Ubeda, a town in the Jaen province.

 References to the cathedral can be found in the Books of Chilam Balam.